carlsborg/dust/README.md

 DustCluster is an ssh cluster shell for EC2

 Status:
-* Tested/known to work on Linux only (Debian, Ubuntu, CentOS)
+* Tested/known to work on Linux and OSX only (Debian, Ubuntu, CentOS, OSX Yosemite)
 * Developed/tested with Python 2.7
 * Currently, this is alpha/work in progress